rundeck-plugins/ui-roi-summary/README.md

 ## Install

-You can install this plugin with the Rundeck Repository feature or copy to your libext folder.
+You can install this plugin with the Rundeck Repository feature or copy to your `libext` folder.
 (No need to restart Rundeck)

 ```
-cp build/libs/ui-roi-summary-${version}.zip $RDECK_BASE/libext
+cp build/distributions/ui-roi-summary-0.1.0.zip $RDECK_BASE/libext
 ```

 ## Support